Chapter 18: Campus Health and Safety

 18.H.2 Safety Oversight

-1. The Laboratory and Research Safety Committee (LRSC), established in 2015, provides oversight on laboratory and research safety across the Ann Arbor campus.
-It is a faculty-led committee that includes representatives from the schools, colleges, research centers, and institutes as well as representatives from the University of Michigan Office of Research (UMOR) and the Department of Environment, Health & Safety (EHS).
-The LRSC reviews policies and procedures for laboratory safety and makes regular reports, including recommendations for improvements, to the executive officers.
-In addition, the LRSC works with EHS to implement enforceable corrective actions for laboratories with serious or chronic safety issues.
+• The Research and Academic Safety Committee (RASC), provides oversight on laboratories, shops and studios across the Ann Arbor campus.
+It is a faculty-led committee that includes representatives from the schools, colleges, research centers, and institutes as well as representatives from the University of Michigan Office of Research (OVPR) and the Department of Environment, Health & Safety (EHS).
+The RASC reviews policies and procedures for laboratory safety and makes regular reports, including recommendations for improvements, to the executive officers.
+In addition, the RASC works with EHS to implement enforceable corrective actions for laboratories with serious or chronic safety issues.

 18.H.3 Education and Training

 The University requires safety training for faculty, students, staff, and visitors who use campus laboratories.
-Information about required training is available on the ESH website: ehs.umich.edu/education/what-training-do-i-need/
+Information about required training is available on the ESH website: ehs.umich.edu

 18.H.4 Campus Registry of Laboratories, Chemicals, and Equipment

-The University maintains a campus-wide inventory of laboratories, chemicals, and select equipment that contributes to effective oversight of lab safety.
+The University maintains a campus-wide inventory of laboratories, chemicals, and select equipment that contributes to effective oversight of lab safety through Michigan Research Cores.

 18.H.5 Safety Compliance